Skip to content

 Consolidation outlook

 Market-leading hyperscaler with strong model capability through Gemini.
-Relative to AWS and Azure, Google Cloud has historically shown more willingness to offer competitive pricing to win enterprise share — worth factoring into pricing scenario modelling.
+Relative to AWS and Azure, Google Cloud has historically shown more willingness to offer competitive pricing to win enterprise share.
+Worth factoring into pricing scenario modelling.

 OCI provides generative AI cost models plus native Cost Analysis for service-, SKU-, compartment-, and tag-level views.